marmelab/react-admin/UPGRADE.md

 };
 ```

-## Custom Forms using `reduxForm()` must be replaced by using `<Form>`
+## Custom Forms Using `reduxForm()` Must Be Replaced By The `<Form>` Component

-[Final form migration documentation here](https://final-form.org/docs/react-final-form/migration/redux-form) explains the various changes you have to perform in your code.
+The [final-form migration documentation here](https://final-form.org/docs/react-final-form/migration/redux-form) explains the various changes you have to perform in your code.

 ```diff
 -import { reduxForm } from 'redux-form'